EAG – (Equity Advisory Group)

 Equity Advisory Group

-The mandate of the Equity Advisory Group (the “EAG”) is to assist the Equity and Aboriginal Issues Committee/Comité sur l’équité et les affaires autochtones (“EAIC”) of the Law Society of Upper Canada, in the development of policy options for the promotion of equity and diversity in the legal profession by:
+The mandate of the Equity Advisory Group (the “EAG”) is to assist the Equity and Aboriginal Issues Committee/Comité sur l’équité et les affaires autochtones (“EAIC”) of the Law Society of Ontario, in the development of policy options for the promotion of equity and diversity in the legal profession by:

 - Identifying and advising EAIC on issues affecting equity communities, both within the legal profession and relevant to those seeking access to the profession;